ibmdb/RIBMDB/README.md

 ## Un-Install

-To uninstall node-ibm_db from your system, just delete the RIBMDB or ibm_db directory.
+To uninstall node-RIBMDB from your system, just delete the RIBMDB or RIBMDB directory.

 ## Need Help?

-If you encountered any issue with ibm_db, first check for existing solution or work-around under `issues` or on google groups forum.
+If you encountered any issue with RIBMDB, first check for existing solution or work-around under `issues` or on google groups forum.
 Links are:

 https://github.com/ibmdb/RIBMDB/issues